 King David was a man who is recorded as having died of old age.
 How then could he be Israel’s prince forever?

-What we DO have is a continual reference throughout the bible of Jesus’ royalty, and how He is the eternal king of Israel – and the world.
+What we DO have is a continual reference throughout the Bible of the royalty of Jesus, and how He is the eternal king of Israel – and the world.

-Read Hebrews chapter 10 and tell me whether God would be pleased with a return of the Mosaic Law.
+Read Hebrews 10 and tell me whether God would be pleased with a return of the Mosaic Law.
 Read Galatians to see if the Law was sufficient, in ANY way.
 Those who say otherwise are truly lacking in the Holy Spirit.

-I love these chapters in Ezekiel because they are filled with such good news about the future.
+In the final analysis, I love these chapters in Ezekiel because they are filled with such good news about the future.
 It shows us that one day, the Jews and the Christians will once again be one family.
 I look forward to that.